Reima Pietilä

 Frans Reima Ilmari Pietilä (25 August 1923 – 26 August 1993) was a Finnish architect and theorist.
-He did most of his work together with his wife Raili Pietilä (Raili Inkeri Marjatta née Paatelainen, 15 August 1926 – 16 May 2021); after 1963 all their works were officially attributed to "Raili and Reima Pietilä".
+He did most of his work together with his wife Raili Pietilä; after 1963 all their works were officially attributed to "Raili and Reima Pietilä".
 Reima Pietilä was a professor of architecture at the University of Oulu from 1973 to 1979.

 Life

 Reima Pietilä was born in Turku, Finland.
 His father, Frans Viktor Pietilä, was a property owner and his mother, Ida Maria Lehtinen was a housewife.
 His parents had met each other in the US, when his mother was working as a domestic servant.
 He had an older sister, the artist Tuulikki Pietilä, who was the partner of the author Tove Jansson.

 Reima Pietilä attended school in Turku, where he was a school friend of Mauno Koivisto, who would later become the President of Finland.
 Pietilä graduated in architecture 1953 at the Helsinki University of Technology (TKK).
-Raili Paatelainen graduated in architecture 1956 also at the Helsinki University of Technology.
-In 1949–1951 she worked for architect and town planner Olli Kivinen and 1959-1960 for architect Olaf Küttner.
 Reima and Raili commenced their collaboration in 1960 creating the office Reima Pietilä and Raili Paatelainen, renamed in 1975 to Raili and Reima Pietilä architects.
 Reima Pietilä and Raili Paatelainen were married in 1963.
 Their daughter and only child Annukka Pietilä (born 1963), is also a qualified architect.